 Stress Sweat and Odor

-To cool down from the extra activity, you might sweat and produce a noticeable odor.
+To cool down, you perspire and produce a noticeable odor.

 Obvious Sweat Marks

-When sweat pools around your armpits or back, those areas of your shirt take on a new color.
-Worrying about visible sweat marks also makes you perspire more.
+When sweat pools around your armpits or back, those areas of your shirt look darker.
+To make matters worse, worrying about visible sweat marks can also make you perspire more.

 But it's not the sweat that smells.
 When stressed, the apocrine gland produces a white, odorless fluid.
-When mixed with bacteria on your skin, it creates a potent combination – unlike the odor you experience after a brisk walk, which endocrine glands are responsible for.
+When mixed with bacteria on your skin, it creates a potent combination – unlike the odor created by your eccrine glands after a brisk walk.

 Stress sweat can destroy your confidence and hold back your career.
 One study found that participants who reported having more confidence in school earned higher wages and were promoted faster than those with lower confidence.

-You face stress every day - but do you ever talk yourself through it?
-Say or write the cause of your stress, and it won't seem so daunting.
+You face stress daily – but do you ever talk yourself through it?
+Say or write down the cause of your stress, and it won't seem so daunting.

 If you're stressed thinking about everything that needs to get done, write it down.
 Visualizing your to-do list makes tasks seem more manageable and lowers feelings of overwhelm.
 Attacking your list will also provide some relief.

 Feeling overwhelmed?
 Relieve stress and tension anywhere with progressive muscle relaxation.
-Close your eyes, tense each body part of the body (starting with your feet) for 5 seconds then relax.
+Close your eyes, tense each body part (starting with your feet) for 5 seconds, then relax.
 Once you reach your head, your nerves should melt away.

 Studies show that listening to music lowers heart rate and blood pressure and slows breathing.
-If you're stressed about a looming speech or interview, turn on your favorite tunes beforehand to stay calm and reduce stress sweat.
+So if you're stressed about an upcoming speech or interview, turn on your favorite tunes beforehand to stay calm and reduce stress sweat.